Opened 12 years ago

 When the initial system is balanced why does it still try to run nelder_mead?

-comment:4 Changed 11 years ago by cshubert
+comment:4 by cshubert, 11 years ago

-• Keywords takes forever added; crashes multibody removed
+Keywords: takes forever added; crashes multibody removed

 Currently the EngineV6 models take almost infinite time to run.